StampedPassp0rt/DSI-DC-1/week-01/2.3-lesson/readme.md

 [while loops](http://learnpythonthehardway.org/book/ex33.html)

-Group Practice: 10 minutes
+Group Practice
-Now, try creating a few while loops on your own.
+Work with a partner for 10 minutes and write your own code for a for loop.
+You may be asked to come up and show your code.

 <a name="ind-practice"></a>
 ## Independent Practice: Topic (25 minutes)